fbpx

 Photo: Gerald’s Bar

-We’re lucky that Melbourne is full of venues that have that relaxed Euro-style bar service, where you can pop in spontaneously and have an incredible time.
+We’re lucky that Melbourne is full of venues with that relaxed Euro-style bar service, where you can pop in spontaneously and have an incredible time.

-As I said at the start of this article, there is still a bit of negativity lingering around the stigma of dining alone that doesn’t make a whole lot of sense given how far we’ve come in both society and in hospitality.
-There are definitely still traditional people and traditional venues that believe in the design of never being alone and making it tough to solo dining, but I think it really comes down to feeling comfortable on your own within yourself first.
+As I mentioned, there’s still a bit of stigma around dining alone.
+It doesn’t make sense given how far we’ve come in society and hospitality.
+There are still traditional people and traditional venues that believe in the design of never being alone and making it tough to solo dining.
+It comes down to feeling comfortable on your own within yourself first.

 If you’re inexperienced in dining alone and want to try it, you definitely should.
 I recommend starting small: go to a little neighbourhood bar or restaurant and sit at the bar with a book.
-Once you feel comfortable in that space, maybe go for a walk around the neighbourhood before you venture into the city at bigger and busier venues.
+Once you feel comfortable in that space, maybe walk around the area before you venture into the city at bigger and busier venues.

 But trust me, there’s nothing more empowering than dining alone.
 You meet amazing people, try new and delicious things and have a newfound appreciation for people-watching.